 Available-for-sale financial assets are measured at fair value.
-Gains and losses arising from changes in the fair value of these assets are recognised directly in equity until the asset is derecognised or considered structurally or permanently impaired, a development that triggers the reclassification of the cumulative gains or losses that had been recognised directly in equity to profit or loss.
+Gains and losses arising from changes in the fair value of these assets are recognised directly in equity until the asset is derecognised or considered structurally or permanently impaired, a development that triggers the reclassification of the cumulative gains or losses that had been recognised directly in equity to the consolidated income statement.

-Derecognition of financial assets
+Derecognition of financial assets -